-- Social-emotional outcomes within the early intervention context; - Social-emotional development and its impact on positive child outcomes and child development; - Working with families; - Screening, evaluation, and assessment of social-emotional skills and development; - Evidence-based practices related to supporting social-emotional development; and, - Professional development and sustainability of social-emotional services in early intervention.
+- Social-emotional outcomes within the early intervention context; - Social-emotional development and its impact on positive child outcomes and child development; - · Working with families; - Screening, evaluation, and assessment of social-emotional skills and development; - Evidence-based practices related to supporting social-emotional development; and, - Professional development and sustainability of social-emotional services in early intervention.

-This module supports Nevada's compliance with federal regulations under the IDEA.
+This module supports Nevada's compliance with federal regulations under the Individuals with Disabilities Education Act (IDEA).
 The IDEA specifies that there must be a comprehensive system of professional development for those who are working with children with a disability.
-Nevada's IDEA Part C Early Intervention Manual states there must be training "to promote the preparation of EIS providers who are fully and appropriately qualified to provide early intervention, including the social-emotional development of young children" (June 2014).
+Nevada's IDEA Part C Early Intervention Manual states there must be training "to promote the preparation of Early Intervention Service providers who are fully and appropriately qualified to provide early intervention, including the social-emotional development of young children" (June 2014).
 This federal requirement includes training personnel in social-emotional development, screening, assessment and evidence-based practices (IDEA § 303.118(b)(2)).
-In addition to the personnel requirements, IDEA requires that each child's Individualized Family Service Plan (IFSP) must include a statement of the child's present levels of physical development, social or emotional development, and adaptive development based on the information from that child's evaluation and assessments conducted under § 303.321 (§ 303.344(a)).
+In addition to the personnel requirements, IDEA requires each child's Individualized Family Service Plan (IFSP) must include a statement of the child's present levels of physical development (including vision, hearing and health status), cognitive development, communication development, social or emotional development, and adaptive development based on the information from the child's evaluation and assessments conducted under IDEA § 303.321 (§ 303.344(a)).